Xhosa Wars: The Imperial War

-Frere's next move was to appeal to the authority of the British Colonial Office to formally dissolve the elected Cape government, which was now stubbornly standing in the way of the British Empire, and assume direct imperial control over the entire country.
+Frere's next move was to appeal to the authority of the Colonial Office to formally dissolve the elected Cape government, which was now stubbornly standing in his way, and assume direct imperial control over the entire colony.

 Increasing numbers of Xhosa armies now poured across the frontier.
 Towns and farms throughout the region were now burning, and the remaining frontier forts filled with refugees fleeing the invasion.
 British troops remained thin on the ground as much of them still remained idle in Gcalekaland, where they had been sent for the purpose of occupation.

-However Frere was lucky in that he still had access to the frontier militia and Fengu regiments of the Cape Government he had just overthrown.
-These forces, again under their legendary commander Veldman Bikitsha, managed to engage and finally defeat the Gcaleka on 13 January (near Nyumaxa).
+However Frere was lucky in that he still had access to the frontier militia and Fengu regiments of the Cape Government he had just dissolved.
+These forces, again under their commander Veldman Bikitsha, managed to engage and finally defeat the Gcaleka on 13 January (near Nyumaxa).

 The imperial troops assisted, but were tired, short of rations and unable to follow up on the victory.
-A subsequent attack was barely repelled on 7 February (Battle of Kentani or "Centane") with considerable more help from the Fengu and the local Frontier Light Horse militia.
+A subsequent attack was barely repelled on 7 February in the battle of Centane (Kentani or "Centane") with considerable more help from the Fengu and the local Frontier Light Horse militia.

 The exhausted Gcaleka finally pulled out from the conflict, but Sandile's rebel Ngqika armies fought on.
 The rebels eluded the Imperial troops once again and moved into the Amatola mountain range, beginning a final stage of guerrilla warfare.
 Cunynghame was meanwhile removed from his authority by London, and his replacement, Lieutenant General Thesiger took over command.

 The Guerrilla War

 The Amatola Range had served as a mountain stronghold for Xhosa insurgents many times before, with its vast, dark, creeper-entwined forests.

 In March 1878, British troops entered the mountain ranges to pursue Sandile's rebels but were hopelessly outmaneuvered.
 They were eluded, led astray and ambushed time and time again, as the rebels easily slipped past their slow-moving troop columns.
 Flag signalling, path systems and other techniques were tried, but to no effect.
-The British were very inexperienced with the environment and plagued by mismanagement, stretched supply lines, sickness and other hardships.
+The British were unfamiliar with the environment and plagued by mismanagement, stretched supply lines, sickness and other hardships.
 Meanwhile, the local Cape commandos (Boer and Fengu) held back, reluctant to get involved.

 Finally the British adopted the strategy which the locals had been recommending from the beginning.
 This involved dividing the vast territory into 11 military provinces and stationing a mounted garrison in each.
 If a rebel regiment was encountered it was chased, until it entered the next military province, where the next garrison (fresh and close to supplies) would take over the pursuit.
 The valley exits from the range were then fortified.
 Under this uninterrupted pressure the rebel forces quickly splintered and began to surrender, Sandile himself fled down into the valley of the Fish River where he was intercepted by a Fengu commando.
 In the final shoot out he was accidentally killed by a stray bullet.
 The surviving rebels were granted an amnesty.